YasodGinige/TrafficLLM/readme.md

     <img src="/Images/models.png" width="850" height="450" alt="overall architecure"/>
 </div>

-In this repository, we guide you in setting up the TrafficGPT project in a local environment and reproducing the results.
-TrafficGPT, a novel traffic analysis attack that leverages GPT-2, a popular LLM, to enhance feature extraction, thereby improving the open-set performance of downstream classification.
+In this repository, we guide you in setting up the TrafficLLM project in a local environment and reproducing the results.
+TrafficLLM, a novel traffic analysis attack that leverages GPT-2, a popular LLM, to enhance feature extraction, thereby improving the open-set performance of downstream classification.
 We use five existing encrypted traffic datasets to show how the feature extraction by GPT-2 improves the open-set performance of traffic analysis attacks.
 As the open-set classification methods, we use K-LND, OpenMax, and Backgroundclass methods, and shows that K-LND methods have higher performance overall.